December 21, 2014

 contributor: Rob Goodier

 When Chris Ategeka delivered two of his bicycle ambulances to a village in rural Uganda, the vehicles were so much in demand that riders transported 27 expectant mothers to the nearest clinic and back in just the first two weeks.
-Life expectancy is abysmal in Uganda at 54 years, ranking the country 209 out of 223.
+Life expectancy is low in Uganda at 68.58 years in 2022, ranking the country 180 out of 195*.
 Part of the problem is the lack of doctors.
 Per person, Uganda has less than one-tenth of the doctors found in a developed nation like the United States.
 And part of the problem is the lack of transportation and medical supplies.

 Ategeka’s bicycle ambulances are simple covered trailers hauled by bikes, mopeds or motorcycles.
 And they are the cornerstone in a quickly branching business that is using creative, low-cost technologies to solve Uganda’s trouble with health care access.
 Rides for Lives (formerly CA Bikes) has delivered hundreds of bike ambulances, but the increased traffic to the clinics presented a new problem: long lines.